 The ferret is kept in the cage much of the time.
 You have mind its water and food supply, and clean its litter box.
 You can take your ferret out for walks or to play with.
 You can also play mini-games.
 One is a race, one is putting together a picture and the other is dancing.

 Ferret Scoundrels by Cryogenic Entertainment.

-This game is currently still in beta, but you can play the demo on Steam.
 If you love ferrets and the open sea, you’ll most certainly enjoy this cute game.
 You’re the captain – make trades, fight and explore with your ferret crew.

 The Lost Legends of Redwall series is by Soma Games.

 Mustelid species that appear: An otter